Safety with syringes

 If you find a needle in a park or on a footpath, contact Council for removal.

 Council provides a needle and syringe container exchange program for people with diabetes.
 All returned sharps containers are replaced with a new empty sharps container, free of charge.

-For more information, please contact the Council's Environmental Health Unit on 5481 2200.
+For more information, please contact our Environmental Health Unit on 5481 2200.